Tech Support Requests

-- Staff: Complete a ticket by logging into the Web Help Desk or email to firstname.lastname@example.org.
+- Staff: Complete a ticket by logging into the Web Help Desk or send an email to email@example.com.

 In 2007 and 2010, the Technology Use Group revised and the Board of Trustees approved the District's comprehensive Technology Use Plan.
 Until 2013, the Technology Use Plan provided the road map for the integration of technology in our curriculum.
 During the 2013-2014 school year, it was decided that technology planning items would be folded into the overall District Strategic Plan.
 The planning and implementation of technology components are now reviewed annually as part of the overall strategic planning process.

 In 2017, the District polled teachers and compiled a list of all the apps and websites we use in the classroom that require students to log in.
 These apps and websites comply with the Federal COPPA law, established to protect the privacy of internet users under the age of 13.
 See our Online Apps and Websitesfor more information and download the list of approved websites apps used in the District.

 Some quick facts about the technology program in the District:

 - Every classroom in the District has been provided with an integrated LCD projector, document camera and audio system.

 - Technical support is provided by a District-wide Technology Coordinator and Technology Aides at each school site, who also assist teachers with lesson planning and with classroom projects.

 - Not counting staff computers, there are over 750 computers and mobile devices used for classroom instruction at the District's two schools, in a mix of 130 Apple iMacs, 80 MacBooks, 200 iPads and 360 Chromebooks.